ArnavVyas23/Chat-Server/README.md

 # Chat Server

-The implementation of a chat server written in CPP, using sockets and multi-threading, which works on Linux based OS.
+The project is an implementation of a chat server written in C++, using the concepts of sockets and multi-threading, which works on Linux based OS.
+This server helps any user in effectively communicating with other users on the server and only requires a username from the user, after which they can use the server.
+Since the sending and recieving of messages is done paralelly by individual threads for each client, hence the performance of the server is increased.